CADViewer/NextCloud/README.md

 In a typical NextCloud installation, the installation is done with owner www-data:www-data and permissions over the files and folders in the app as chmod 755.
 In this case you will not need to to do anything change permission of files, the CADViewer back-end will function normally under these settings.

-If this is not the case of your installation, please do one of the following:
+If this is not the case of your installation, please do one of the following 2A.) or 2B.) below.
+Also refer to 4. troubleshooting, section 5.) below.

 #### 2A.
 Excecute permission script